-AApple previews iOS 12: AR, faster performance and time tracking tool
+iOS 12 highlights: Memoji, tech addiction tool, group FaceTime

-It's that time of year again when Apple teases new bells and whistles coming to its devices.
+It's that time of year when Apple teases new bells and whistles coming to its devices.

 CEO Tim Cook took the stage in San Jose, California, on Monday at its annual World Wide Developers Conference (WWDC) to preview new software features for the iPhone, iPad, Mac and Apple Watch.